 A Thermal Oxidizer can be likened to a burner in a box.
 First, VOCs are heated to a set point temperature and then oxidized (or burned).
 This process breaks down the VOCs to CO2 and water, both of which are acceptable to be exhausted into the atmosphere.
 Recuperative Thermal Oxidizers incorporate a heat exchanger with a combustion chamber and can handle a wide range of process flow rates and VOC concentrations.
 In this system, a heat exchanger is used to preheat the VOC-laden air prior to entering the combustion chamber to ultimately reduce operating cost.
 Destruction efficiency is typically in excess of 99%.

-New air requirements?
+New air permit requirements?
 Violations?
 Fines?
 If you are looking to improve your emissions, turning to Pollutions Systems is the first step in the process.
 Our engineers will carefully combine high quality designs and construction while focusing on reliability and ease of operation.
-Depending on your unique process requirements, custom energy saving options may also be available.
-Energy saving options may include the use of preheated combustion air, a secondary heat exchanger and/or sophisticated burner controls.
+Depending on your unique process requirements, custom energy-saving options may also be available.
+Energy-saving options may include the use of preheated combustion air, a secondary heat exchanger and/or sophisticated burner controls.
 Pollution Systems will work closely with you to understand the trade-offs between the initial capital investment and the expected savings in future operating costs.

 Contact us HERE to request a quote from Pollution Systems.

 You can also call us at 713-574-6661 or email us at firstname.lastname@example.org